 Wasaga Beach is a day use park and many visitors come for the exceptional beaches.

 Washrooms are located in Beach Areas 1 through 6, New Wasaga and Allenwood Beach Areas, and the Wasaga Beach Welcome Centre during the summer months.
 No shower or change facilities are available.
 Washrooms are available at the Wasaga Nordic & Trail Centre during the winter months.

 The Wasaga Beach Welcome Centre has a gift shop that sells Ontario Parks merchandise, Nancy Island Historic Site collectibles, nature-based gifts, and other boutique items during the summer months.
 Ontario Parks merchandise can also be purchased at the Park Office year-round.

 Small picnic shelters are available in Beach Area 1 on a first-come, first-served basis.
 NO RESERVATIONS.

 Cross-country ski and snowshoe rentals are available during the winter months.

 Personal Floatation Devices (PFDs) are also available for a refundable deposit.
 PFDs are available at the gatehouses located at Beach Areas 1 through 6.
-All-terrain wheelchairs are available at the Park Office on a first-come, first-served basis (a refundable deposit is required).
+All-terrain wheelchairs are available at the Park Office and the Welcome Centre on a first-come, first-served basis (a refundable deposit is required).